mriganktiwari/Mrigank-blog/_posts/2020-04-25-Mounting-storage-to-file-system.md

+---
-# Mounting a storage device on to a file-system
+title: "Mounting a storage device on to a file-system"
+layout: post
+toc: false
+categories: [linux]
+---

 - ## Issue: